 Church Creek Headwaters Restoration

 The Church Creek Headwaters Restoration Project is located just north of Route 665 (Aris T. Allen Boulevard) in Annapolis on a parcel that includes several acres of floodplain and steep slopes.
-The site represents the confluence of two major non-tidal tributaries to Church Creek, the most highly urbanized subwatershed of the South River.
-Currently, these tributaries are incised into a floodplain composed of over ten feet of aggraded legacy sediments that are exported to tidewater under storm flows through the rapidly eroding (widening) ditch channels.
+The site represents the confluence of two major non-tidal tributaries to Church Creek.
+Prior to restoration in 2015, these tributaries were incised into a floodplain composed of over ten feet of aggraded legacy sediments that were exported to tidewater under storm flows through the rapidly eroding (widening) ditch channels.
 This project created several acres of stream and wetland habitat by raising the invert of the existing ditch channel in multiple locations and inundating or saturating the floodplain.

 Anne Arundel County’s Phase II WIP listed this site as moderately degraded and a high priority for restoration.
 It is listed in our 2008 Watershed Restoration Plan as one of 30 high and medium priority restoration projects.